Transportation and U-Pass

 Below are Alternative Transportation brochures which include information on bus routes, biking to work, car-sharing programs and more.
 You’ll also find a chart to help you calculate your commuting costs and decide which option might be best for you on the back of each brochure.
 These brochures may be useful for new and current students as well as visitors to campus.

-The Graduate School (TGS) and Chicago Transit Authority (CTA) provide the CTA University Pass (U-Pass) to full-time graduate students.
+The Graduate School (TGS) and Chicago Transit Authority (CTA) provide the CTA University Pass (U-Pass) to full-time graduate students through a quarterly TGS Activity Fee.
 The CTA U-Pass program uses fare cards called Ventra, a contactless payment system that serves as a U-Pass.
 Benefits of this system include:

 - Can be used 365 days a year